FeelsDEX/feels/docs/205_floor_liquidity.md

 The Floor Liquidity system is a foundational layer that provides stability and guarantees for other protocol components.

--   **Dynamic Fees**: The `pool::Floor`'s `get_safe_ask_tick()` provides the "hard floor target" for the dynamic fee model's equilibrium calculation.
-This ensures the fee system never incentivizes trades that would threaten pool solvency.
+-   **Dynamic Fees (Phase 2)**: When advanced fees are enabled, the `pool::Floor`'s `get_safe_ask_tick()` provides the hard floor target for equilibrium calculations, ensuring the fee system never incentivizes trades that would threaten pool solvency.
+In MVP, fees are base + impact only.

 -   **JIT Liquidity**: The Just-in-Time liquidity system queries `pool::Floor` to ensure that its reactive, short-term quotes are never placed below the fundamental price floor.
 This prevents the active market maker from working against the passive, long-term one.